This guide has been designed to help you complete the leaver form and understand what information you need to state in each section.

 - Confirm the dates for the pensionable pay

-- If the member is taking Ill-Health Retirement on Tier 1 or Tier 2 or they have died in service, you must provide the Assumed Pensionable Pay to calculate the enhanced benefit.
+- If the member is taking Tier 1 or Tier 2 Ill-Health Retirement or they have died in service, you must provide the Assumed Pensionable Pay to calculate the potential enhanced benefit.

 The APP figure is calculated in the normal way but using the average of the pensionable pay for the 12 (weekly) or 3 (monthly) complete pay periods prior to the date of retirement or death.
 Please see the Employers Guide to the LGPS for more information on Assumed Pensionable Pay

-- If the member is age 65 or over at the date of leaving, you must provide the final 365 days pensionable pay to their 65th This figure will be used for our underpin calculations.
+- If the member is age 65 or over at the date of leaving, you must provide the final 365 days pensionable pay to the eve of their 65th birthday.
+This figure will be used for our underpin calculations.

-If you need help with any aspect of Employer Self Service (ESS) or completing the Leaver form, please contact the Employer & Communications Team direct via email: email@example.com
+If you need help with any aspect of Employer Self Service (ESS) or completing the Leaver form, please contact the Employer and Communications Team.
+Our Employer and Communications Officer, Mark Griffin, can arrange training for you and your colleagues if required.